mblwhoi/drupal_faceted_search/README.txt

 "Faceted Search: Environment ID" argument to become available to Faceted Search as a display style.

-Note also that, because it is embedded in Faceted Search's results page, the view cannot use exposed filters or URL-based arguments.

 Assuming that both Views and Faceted Search are already installed on your site, here are the step-by-step instructions to use a View to display search results: